sancsoft/help.beegit.com/getting started/_posts/2014-11-01-what-is-a-collaborator.md

 ---

 ## What is a collaborator?
 A collaborator is someone who works on any project with you.
-If you're the owner of a project, you can set their user roles to observer, editor or admin.
+If you're the owner of a project, you can set their user role to observer, editor or admin.
 You can also decide on their default email notification settings.
+Project owners will be required to pay for the subscriptions of their collaborators.

 If you've been invited to a project, your user role has been set by the project owner.